Godly Play UK’s vision is for childhood spirituality to be taken seriously.

 Godly Play UK aims to make Godly Play available to people who work with children and with other groups where questions about the meaning and purpose of life might arise.
-The Trust works indirectly with those who might benefit from its services by supporting those who work directly with children and other groups.
+We work indirectly with those who might benefit from its services by supporting those who work directly with children and other groups.

 It is hoped that these aims will result in: